 Are the issues that the Court looked at and the Ombudsman proposed to investigate the same?

-Not all the issues we proposed to investigate were considered as part of the judicial review.
-This includes the way DWP and ICE handled complaints, and the way changes to National Insurance were communicated.
+Not all of the issues we propose to investigate were considered as part of the judicial review, in particular DWP’s and ICE’s complaint handling and the communication of changes to National Insurance.

 Are you not accepting new complaints because you can’t manage the number of complaints you’re getting?